 Learn more about diseases that affect Toronto’s trees.
-Find important definitions to help you understand the following information.
+Find important definitions to help you understand threats to trees.

 Trees are resilient and can recover from most insect feeding and leaf-distorting diseases.
-These are some of the common issues urban trees face.
-The City will not remove a tree or use pesticides if the insect of concern is considered a nuisance or causes only cosmetic damage.
+Below are some of the common issues urban trees face.
+The City will not remove a tree or use pesticides if the insect of concern is only considered a nuisance or causes cosmetic damage.
 Toronto uses pesticides as a last resort option for pathogens that cause serious tree damage.

 If you are concerned about pests that the City will not treat, you may apply for permission to hire a tree care company to do work on City-owned trees to treat certain pests.